XizoB/CIQL/README.md

 <img src="https://github.com/XizoB/CIQL/blob/main/Confidence-based-IQ-Learn/results/CIQL%20Evaluation.png" width="800" height="250">
 </div>

-Performance of CIQLs and IQ-Learns
+-Performance of CIQLs and IQ-Learns
 IQ-Learn: success rate of the task is very low;
 IQ-Learn(filter): there are multiple cases where the robotic arm flies directly in a messy manner;
 CIQL-Expert: the decision time is long and the grasping is not decisive enough;